Jim Nantz: College Football (1994–1997)

+The NFL returns to CBS (1998–present)

+After hosting CBS's pre-game program The NFL Today from 1998 to 2003, he became The NFL on CBS' top play-by-play announcer in 2004.
+That move sent Greg Gumbel to the studio, and Nantz to the stadium booth with Phil Simms.

 On February 4, 2007, Nantz called the play-by-play of Super Bowl XLI.
 He joins Curt Gowdy, Kevin Harlan, and Dick Enberg as the only play-by-play announcers to ever call both a Super Bowl and an NCAA Men's Basketball Championship Game.
 (Greg Gumbel called CBS's previous Super Bowls, Super Bowl XXXV and Super Bowl XXXVIII.)
 Nantz is also one of two men to host a Super Bowl, announce an NCAA Men's Basketball Championship game, and host coverage of The Masters from Butler Cabin with Brent Musburger being the other.
 Musburger also accomplished all three feats with CBS.
 During Super Bowl XLVII, Joe Flacco unknowingly hit Nantz with the Vince Lombardi Trophy during the presentation, but Nantz simply brushed it off.

 In 2014, Nantz and broadcast partner Phil Simms called Thursday Night Football games in a deal with CBS and the NFL Network.
 Tracy Wolfson was the sideline reporter for the Thursday games along with the Sunday games on CBS.

 In 2017, former Dallas Cowboys quarterback Tony Romo replaced Phil Simms as Nantz's color commentator for CBS' NFL telecasts.